Selling Cars To Make Money

 While I'm not advocating this, the point is that you can decide as you go along if you want to get your license.

-Then I found this one resource that seemed to cover it all but only cost $47.
+Then I found this one resource that seemed to cover it all but only cost $49.
 I figured, "what the heck", and bought it.
-Turns out it was solid.
+Turns out it was a more-than-solid guide.

-It's written by a guy who is very experienced in the ins and outs of buying and selling cars (he's bought and sold hundreds on his own ... and without a license I should add) and will give anyone interested an excellent "blueprint" to follow.
+The author is obviously very experienced on the ins and outs of buying and selling cars (he's bought and sold hundreds on his own ... and without a license I should add) and will give anyone interested an excellent "blueprint" to follow.

 And what really was the clincher for me on this is the fact that he provides free unlimited email coaching as part of the course.
 I sure could have used that when I got started to avoid a number of my initial missteps.